top of page

 This one may seem obvious, but chile peppers can be, and often is, the main base for many different types of hot sauces.
 Although chile peppers are the one main common ingredient that all hot sauces have, they can also be the actual base for a sauce.

 Some of the most popular types of chile peppers used in hot sauces are jalapenos, habaneros, and serrano peppers.
-When working with chile peppers, whether it's for the base of your hot sauce or used as an addition to another base, always keep in mind the heat level and flavor profiles that chile pepper will bring to the sauce.
+When working with chile peppers, whether it's for the base of your hot sauce or used as an addition to another base, always keep in mind the heat level and flavor profiles that chile peppers will bring to the sauce.

-You can always use the Scoville Scale to find an estimated heat level of the pepper and you can also search for taste profiles on Google and other search engines.
+You can always use the Scoville Scale to find an estimated heat level of the pepper, and you can also search for taste profiles on Google and other search engines.

 2. Vinegar Base